-Most recently, Mr. Campbell was named artiste étoile (artist in residence) for the 2017 Lucerne Festival, the youngest ever to have achieved that distinction, which honored him with a familiar role in programming as well as performing.
-Last summer's highly successful stint as artistic director of Ligeti Forward for the New York Philharmonic's 2016 BIENNIAL; the success of this project underscored his outstanding contributions as both curator and performer.
-Working closely with Alan Gilbert, he created a three-concert series which explored Hungarian composer György Ligeti as a fountainhead of modern music; these programs spotlighted the well-known piano, violin, and cello concertos, along with works by Ligeti’s students.
-In addition to putting his exceptional musical knowledge to work, Mr. Campbell was also featured soloist on the second program performing Ligeti’s Cello Concerto (1966).
+In 2017, Jay Campbell was named artiste étoile (artist-in-residence) of the Lucerne Festival, the youngest artist ever to have achieved that distinction.
+While there, he had roles in both programming and performing.
+The year prior saw his highly successful “debut” as artistic director of Ligeti Forward for the New York Philharmonic’s 2016 BIENNIAL; the success of this project underscored his outstanding contributions as both curator and performer.
+Working closely with Alan Gilbert, he created a three-concert series exploring Hungarian composer György Ligeti as a major fountainhead of modern music; these programs spotlighted the well-known piano, violin, and cello concertos, along with works by Ligeti’s students.
+In addition to putting his exceptional musical knowledge to work, he was also a featured soloist on the second program performing Ligeti’s Cello Concerto (1966).

-As a chamber musician, Mr. Campbell is a member of the JACK Quartet, as well as a piano trio with Stefan Jackiw and pianist Conrad Tao.
+As a chamber musician, Mr. Campbell is a member of the JACK Quartet, and the JCT Trio with violinist Stefan Jackiw and pianist Conrad Tao.
 Other collaborators include members of the Arditti, Takács, Kronos, and Afiara String Quartets.
 He has been invited to the Marlboro and Music@Menlo Festivals, and has enjoyed residencies at Vermont’s Yellow Barn Music Festival and at the Nasher Sculpture Center in Texas.
-Other guest appearances include the Moab, Chamber Music Northwest, Heidelberger Frühling/Germany, DITTO/Korea, Rockport Chamber Music, and Lincoln Center festivals.
+Other guest appearances include the Spoleto, Ojai, Moab, Chamber Music Northwest, Heidelberger Frühling/Germany, DITTO/Korea, Rockport Chamber Music, and Lincoln Center festivals.
 He has served on the faculty at Vassar College and the Banff Centre.

 Recipient of awards from the BMI and ASCAP foundations, Jay Campbell was also First Prize winner of the 2012 Concert Artist Guild auditions, and Second Prize winner of the 2015 Walter W. Naumburg International Cello Competition, competing against more than a hundred cellists worldwide.
 Born in Berkeley, California, he began playing the cello at the age of eight at the Crowden School in Berkeley.
 He holds an Artist Diploma, as well as bachelor’s and master’s degrees from The Juilliard School where he was a student of Fred Sherry.

-Mr. Campbell plays a cello crafted in the 1750s by Italian luthier Paolo Antonio Testore of Milan.
+Mr. Campbell plays on a cello crafted in the 1750s by Italian luthier Paolo Antonio Testore of Milan.